jasonfb/universal_track_manager/README.md

 - [x] add switch to turn off IP tracking
 - [ ] track the http referrer ( optional extension )
 - [ ] invalidate the old visit if next day
+- [ ] optionally exclude specific IPs from tracking (like internal IP addresses)
 - [ ] track viewport screensize
 - [ ] an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session
 - [ ] track gclid